Credible takeaways

 - Most schools will ask you to provide supporting documentation to validate your appeal.

-Financial aid, including student loans, can help students pay for higher education.
-But sometimes, the financial aid award letter you receive from a school doesn’t match the amount that you need to pay for college.
-When this happens, you can write an appeal letter to your school to request more funding.
+Financial aid, including student loans, can help you cover the costs of higher education.
+But sometimes, the financial aid award letter you receive from a school doesn’t match the total amount that you need to pay for college.
+A June 2024 survey by ScholarshipOwl found that 90% of college-bound students find themselves in this position.

 When to write an appeal letter